bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 // errors for everything that is not a happy flow, so 400 Bad Request, 404 Not Found, etc.
 ```

-Let's just fix it, instead of using errors as an escape hatch.
+Instead of using errors as an escape hatch, let's just fix it.
+All of the situations where the code is throwing errors are functional situations you know will happen, so why not just return early?

 ```
 // example...